 - Be careful not to adjust, use or disturb any equipment on site.
 Weather instruments are critical to forest protection operations.
 They help decide when and how many firefighters, helicopters and other resources are required.

-During the early spring, various industries use infrared scanning to scan winter burning projects such as brush piles, power and pipeline construction, and well site clearings.
+During the early spring, various industries use infrared scanning to scan winter burning projects such as brush piles, power and pipeline construction, as well as site clearings.
 The infrared scans detect holdover heat sources that have the potential to cause fires.

-The Forest Protection Branch also uses various infrared technologies:
+The Wildfire Management Branch also uses various infrared technologies:

 - As a mapping tool to obtain the boundaries of ongoing fires